mdombrov-33/loresmith/README.md

 - **PostgreSQL** - Relational database for persistent lore and user data
 - **Redis** - Used for caching AI-generated content and improving performance
 - **Docker & Docker Compose** - Containerized development environment with built-in Redis/PostgreSQL support
+- **Kubernetes** - Container orchestration for production deployments with scaling and reliability

 ---